irsat000/CAI-Tools/README.md

 # CAI-Tools
 This chrome extension is made for the purpose of getting the data of beta.character.ai characters in various formats.
+Web store link: https://chrome.google.com/webstore/detail/cai-tools/nbhhncgkhacdaaccjbbadkpdiljedlje?hl=en
 # How to
 Navigate to View Chat Histories and right click.
 You will see all the features in the menu.
 # Feature List